CAD020: Tokenomics

 Disaster Recovery

-In the event of a high severity event that substantially affects overall tokenomics, the Foundation MAY take remedial action, up to and including requiring a mandatory network update to fix the issue.
-Such action will only be taken as a last resort, and shall be done in a manner that minimises the impact on legitimate coin holders.
+In the event of a high severity event that substantially affects overall tokenomics, the governance body MAY take remedial action, up to and including requiring a mandatory network update to fix the issue.
+Such action will only be taken as a last resort, and MUST be done in a manner that minimises the impact on legitimate coin holders.